 - 2 percent back at restaurants and gas stations (on up to $1,000 in combined purchases each quarter)

-- Double cash back the first year (for new cardholders only).
-However much cash back you earn in Year One, Discover will double it.
+- Rewards-matching the first year (for new cardholders only).
+However much cash back you earn in Year One, Discover will double it automatically at the end of your first year.

 Plus, as with Discover’s other products, you get the following benefits: